 How to Tell When Pork Medallions Are Done Cooking

-- It’s best to go by temperature when it comes to testing pork for doneness.
-The color can be deceptive, since even well-done pork can have a pinkish tinge.
+It’s best to go by temperature when it comes to testing pork for doneness.
+The color can be deceptive since even well-done pork can have a pinkish tinge.
 Use an Instant Read Meat Thermometer to check.
-Pork is fully done at a minimum temperature of 145°F. Depending on your taste, you can cook it up to 160°F, but that will make it very dry.
+Pork is fully done at a minimum temperature of 145°F. Depending on your taste, you can cook it up to 160°F, but that will result in a very dry pork.

 Tips for Success

-- Substitute Chops: If you don’t have a pork tenderloin, or you’d rather not use one, this recipe is also very good with lean, boneless pork loin chops!
+- Substitute Pork Chops: If you don’t have a pork tenderloin or you’d rather not use one, this recipe is also very good with lean, boneless pork loin chops.

-These delicious pork medallions are a very versatile entree!
-They go with just about everything, from cauliflower rice to pasta to baked potatoes.
-Need more ideas?
-Great!
+These delicious medallions are a very versatile entree!
+They go with almost everything, from cauliflower rice to pasta to air fryer baked potatoes.
 Here are a few other recipes that work really well with this dish!

 - Broccolini: Also known as “baby broccoli,” this tender green veggie goes wonderfully with pork!
 Try my Sauteed Garlic Broccolini; it’s sure to be a hit.